#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 As soon as you recognize emotions are escalating during class, you need to execute a plan, so stop what you’re doing and clear your head.
 You’re gonna either take several slow, intentional, deep breaths in and out of your nose, you can inhale to the count of 4 and exhale to the count of 8, which is a basic relaxation breath or you can do some 4-square breathing and inhale to the count of 4, hold the breath for 4 count, exhale to the count of 4, and hold the breath once exhaled to the count of 4.
 4-Square Breath calms the mind, centers the body, and eliminates anxiety.

 Another option for you is go to the bathroom and create your own space inside a stall.
 There you can sit and do a basic round of tapping to reduce your stress levels.
-With your finger tips, you can tap the inside of your eyebrow, the outside corner of your eye, under the center of your eye, under your nose, under your bottom lip, on your collarbone area, and under your arm.
+With your fingertips, you can tap the inside of your eyebrow, the outside corner of your eye, under the center of your eye, under your nose, under your bottom lip, on your collarbone area, and under your arm.
 This is going to remarkably change your emotional state.

 A third option is for you to sit in stillness inside that stall.
 Just close your eyes and tune into your breath.
-Try focus only on your breath and use your breath to discipline your mind to focus on only that and nothing else.
+Try to focus only on your breath and use your breath to discipline your mind to focus on only that and nothing else.
 If your mind strays, as it most certainly will, that’s okay.
-Just simpy bring your attention back to inhaling and exhaling through your nose for a few minutes and return to class once you feel more centered.
+Just simply bring your attention back to inhaling and exhaling through your nose for a few minutes and return to class once you feel more centered.

 #2 - Let your teacher know you need support